 Water, Sunflower Seed Oil, Cetearyl Alcohol and Cetearyl Glucoside, Coconut Alkanes, Cetyl Esters, Lupine Amino Acids, Sunflower Oleosomes, Glycerin, Trehalose, Urea, Serine, Pentylene Glycol, Glyceryl Polyacrylate, Teprenone, Guava Extract, Resveratrol, Jojoba Esters, Terminalia Ferdinandiana (Kakadu Plum) Extract, Blueberry Stem Extract, Algin, Bisabolol, Caprylyl Glycol, 1,2-Hexanediol, Glycerol, Sodium Hyaluronate, Pullulan, Disodium Phosphate, Tocopheryl Acetate, Sodium Acrylates Copolymer, Lecithin, Octanohydroxamic Acid, Disodium ETA, Potassium Phosphate

 Once again, a pump action package provides all the benefits expected of a good product.
 The cream itself is lightweight and scent free.
-It displays excellent slip and absorption, my skin soaking it up upon application.
+It displays no drag and good absorption, my skin soaking it up upon application.
 It is packed with antioxidants so is an ideal choice for maturing skin where ageing is a concern, perfect for me.
 This cream was not too heavy and didn’t leave any greasy residue.
 It felt great for my combination skin.
 By its consistency and reaction on the skin, I would suggest it would be good for all skin types, particularly mature and sensitive.

 I applied this generously as the last step of both day and night routines.
 It’s ability to retain moisture between applications really impressed me.
 My skin felt soft and moisturised after waking and similarly so at the end of the day.
 It also plays well under makeup.
 This is my favourite of the three products that I have reviewed in this article, one that comes highly recommended.
 I would be more than keen to try a full sized bottle.